TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 Spanning trees may not be unique: in general, a graph will have many different ones, and starting a DFS of a graph from different initial vertices will generate different spanning trees.
 An unconnected graph cannot have a spanning tree.

-BFS also creates a spanning tree, the corresponding tree for stating at node 2 and traversing the tree using a bredth first search is below:
+BFS also creates a spanning tree, the corresponding tree for stating at node 2 and traversing the tree using a breadth first search is below:

 ![Spanning Trees](./images/SpanningTreesBFS.png)